-Once a year, families torn apart by a broken immigration system gather at the US southern border between Texas and Mexico to briefly reunite.
+Once a year, families torn apart by a broken immigration system gather at the US southern border to briefly reunite.
 Volunteers from the Border Network for Human Rights stand on either side, facilitating the meetings one by one.

 The US immigration system has historically been unwelcoming to refugees and asylum seekers entering through the southern border.
 Harsh deportation policies often tear families apart.
 Immigrants with irregular status risk barriers to re-entry if they leave the US to visit their families.

-The Border Network for Human Rights (BNHR) aims to bring attention to this broken system through their Hugs Not Walls event.
+The Border Network for Human Rights (BNHR) draws attention to this broken system through the Hugs Not Walls event.
 BNHR was founded in 1998 and is based both in West Texas and Southern New Mexico.
 It has held events since 2016 at the Juárez-El Paso border.
 Hugs Not Walls is especially significant because of the publicity it generates.
-The latest Hugs Not Walls took place on October 15th, 2022, and you can find information about it on the BNHR facebook page.

 At the 2021 event, 200 families made up of over 1,000 individuals were able to briefly hug and talk to their loved ones.
 Family members wore blue on the U.S. side and white on the Mexico side of the border.
-One by one, families walked out to the middle of the Río Grande riverbed and were given 3 minutes to share space with one another.
-Once the 3 minutes were up, the family was separated again, and the next family was given time to reunite.
+One by one, families walked out to the middle of the Río Grande riverbed and had 3 minutes to share space.
+Once the 3 minutes were up, the family separated again, and the next family was given time to reunite.

 While 3 minutes seems insignificant, for some, this event was the first time they’d seen their family members in years or decades.
 For example, one parent hadn’t seen their daughter in seven years before Hugs Not Walls facilitated this brief reunion.
 Another attendee was able to reunite with their parents for the first time in over twenty-two years.
 This underlies the severity of family separation that the US immigration system perpetuates.